City of Milwaukee Commercial Revitalization Grants Application

 Location

-Special Consideration may be given to projects within Community Development Block Grant (CDBG) Areas, Target Investment Neighborhoods, Business Improvement Districts, Neighborhood Improvement Districts, and Commercial Corridors with significant blight or storefront vacancies
+Priority may be given to projects within Community Development Block Grant (CDBG) Areas, Target Investment Neighborhoods, Business Improvement Districts, Neighborhood Improvement Districts, Tax Increment Districts, and Commercial Corridors with significant blight or storefront vacancies.

 Funding Need